Krondon

-Marvin Jones III (born July 9, 1976), also known as Krondon, is an American rapper and actor from Los Angeles, California.
-He is a member of the group Strong Arm Steady, along with rappers Phil Da Agony and Mitchy Slick.
-As an actor, Jones is known primarily for playing albino supervillains, including Tobias Whale in The CW series Black Lightning (2018–2021), and voicing Tombstone in the film Spider-Man: Into the Spider-Verse (2018), a role he will reprise in the live-action Marvel Cinematic Universe film Spider-Man: Brand New Day (2026) and the Spider-Verse sequel Spider-Man: Beyond the Spider-Verse (2027).
+Marvin Jones III (born July 9, 1976), also known as Krondon, is an American actor and rapper from Los Angeles, California.
+He is a member of the group Strong Arm Steady, along with Phil Da Agony and Mitchy Slick.

+As an actor, Jones is known primarily for playing albino supervillains, including Tobias Whale in The CW series Black Lightning (2018–2021), and portraying Tombstone in the animated film Spider-Man: Into the Spider-Verse (2018) and the live-action Marvel Cinematic Universe film Spider-Man: Brand New Day (2026); he’ll reprise the role in the animated Spider-Verse sequel Spider-Man: Beyond the Spider-Verse (2027).

 Early life

 Jones grew up in South Central, Los Angeles.
-He is an African American with albinism.
+He has albinism.

 Career

 Music career

 Strong Arm Steady formed in 2003, and released its debut album Deep Hearted in 2007 followed by the mixtape Gang Mentality, the conceptual album In Search of Stoney Jackson and their most recent installment, Arms & Hammers.

 Krondon's debut album, Everything’s Nothing, came out in 2013.

 Krondon collaborated with Shafiq Husayn (Sa-Ra Creative Partners) under the group name White Boiz, releasing the 2015 album Neighborhood Wonderful on Stones Throw Records.

 Krondon also ghostwrites for other rappers, such as Snoop Dogg, Dr. Dre, and Xzibit.